chiragpatel500/BrooklynFilmFestival/README.md

 # BrooklynFilmFestival
-Project 3 by Frontend Path by Openclassrooms.com - Film Festival Website "Analyze a client's needs for their film festival"
+Film Festival Website "Analyze a client's needs for their film festival"

 Requirements: